FrankOrac/AfriBetGames/VSCODE-SETUP.md

 2. **VS Code** - [Download here](https://code.visualstudio.com/)
 3. **Git** (optional) - For cloning the repository

+**Note:** The project uses `cross-env` for Windows compatibility, which is automatically installed during setup.

 ## Quick Start in VS Code

 ### 1. Open Project in VS Code